 Candidates are required to apply for limited registration to sit the practical assessment.
 Further information on limited registration is available from the Osteopathy Board of Australia.
 If a candidate does not gain limited registration in a timely manner before the practical assessment, they will not be able to sit the assessment.

 Clinical examinations are generally scheduled for the last week of February and August each year and are held in Melbourne, Australia only.
 This is subject to change depending on availability.
-The venue for the clinical examination is Victoria University (Flinders Street Campus) in Melbourne, Australia.
+The venue for the clinical examination is held at Victoria University’s clinic in Melbourne, Australia.
+City Tower, 372-378 Little Lonsdale Street, Melbourne.

 Stage 5: Assessment (Open Book Examination (OBE))